Dequilla/webdeq/README.md

 # Webdeq
-This projct is for fun mostly, will be creating a webframework(probably all messedup looking for a professional) for maintaining a website.
+This projct is for fun mostly, will be creating a webframework for maintaining a website.

+## Vagrant
+To make development easier I put together a small LEMP enviorment with Ubuntu 16.04 via a vagrant box.

+To use this download vagrant via https://www.vagrant.com/downloads.html and install it.
+Create a folder where you want to have your enviorment.
+Download and place http://dequilla.com/resources/vagrant/vagrant-ubuntu16.04-webdeq.box in the folder you just created.
+Open a terminal go to your folder and type: `vagrant box add webdeq-box vagrant-ubuntu16.04-webdeq.box`.
+Next write: `vagrant init webdeq-box` and now you should have a setup enviorment.

+To use it just go to the vagrant folder and write `vagrant up` start the vagrant-box.

+Browser address to access box webroot: localhost:8080 The ssh port is usually 2222 but could be diffrent, check `vagrant up` output.

+The vagrant box does not come with webdeq by default so just clone the project into the `shared/your-site-name-folder/` folder.

 ## Licensing
 Do whatever you want but I want my name and a link to my github staying there, and it should be stated if the distributed version is modified by any means.